 If an IRS agent determines that all self-certification information requirements are satisfied, the plan should be treated as satisfying the substantiation requirements for making hardship distributions on account of an immediate and heavy financial need.

 Plan sponsors should take care to ensure the self-certification information is complete and consistent and maintained.
-As a best practice, a plan sponsor should require a participant to scan the source documents to the plan sponsor or third-party administrator at the time the self-certification is made.
+As a best practice, a plan sponsor should require a participant to scan the source documents to the plan sponsor or third party administrator at the time the self-certification is made.
 This will mitigate the need to obtain documentation from a participant, potentially years after the hardship distribution occurs.

 The Tax Cuts and Jobs Act had eliminated the casualty loss deduction for any loss not incurred because of a federally declared disaster.
-The Proposed Regulations restore the casualty loss hardship distribution to allow participants to take a hardship withdrawal for such losses without waiting for the IRS to issue special guidance, so long as it occurs in an area designated by the Federal Emergency Management Agency (FEMA).
+The Final Regulations restore the casualty loss hardship distribution to allow participants to take a hardship withdrawal for such losses without waiting for the IRS to issue special guidance, so long as it occurs in an area designated by the Federal Emergency Management Agency (FEMA).

-Plan sponsors that have questions regarding this IRS guidance, should contact a member of Plante Moran's employee benefits consulting group for further assistance.
+Plan sponsors that have questions regarding this IRS guidance, should contact a member of Plante Moran’s Employee Benefits Consulting group for further assistance.

 2 The original notification requirements also included a provision that indicated “hardship distributions cannot be made from earnings on elective contributions or from QNEC or QMAC accounts, if applicable.”
 This notification requirement became no longer necessary due to the Bipartisan Budget Act of 2018 discussed above (which allows distributions on the earnings and those accounts).